A hybrid by any other name is a totally different product altogether.

 We Would Recommend Buying the Bloom Hybrid if You are Looking for:

 - A classic hybrid feel.
-Sinking into the deeper cradle of the Euro-top and latex layers should provide pressure relief and contouring.
-The coils should prevent any bottoming out by providing a deeper level of support.
+Sinking into the deeper cradle of the plush cover and latex layer should provide pressure relief and contouring.
+The coils and polyfoam base should prevent any bottoming out by providing a deeper level of support.

 - A more budget-friendly option.
 If you like to save a little on your mattress purchase, this product comes in at a couple hundred less, which might make it the choice for shoppers with budgetary restrictions.